Squawk Box: Worldwide Squawk Box

-(Karen Tso moved to the Asian version of Squawk Box (and was based in Singapore) and after Amanda Drury briefly replaced Tso on Squawk Australia, Oriel Morrison moved into that role in 2010 while Drury is now based in CNBC World Headquarters in the U.S.).
+(Karen Tso moved to the Asian version of Squawk Box (and was based in Singapore) and after Amanda Drury briefly replaced Tso on Squawk Australia, Oriel Morrison moved into that role in 2010 while Drury was based in CNBC World Headquarters in the U.S.; the latter of whom has since returned to CNBC Asia, now based in Sydney).
 Tso moved to the European version of Squawk Box after joining CNBC Europe in 2011.

 Fantasy Portfolio Challenge

 150,221 players participated in the Squawk Box Fantasy Portfolio Challenge, a stock-picking contest that ran from April 4, 2006 through May 26, 2006.
 The winner of the Squawk Box Fantasy Portfolio Challenge, which was announced live at the end of the 2 June 2006 episode, was Thomas Ko of California.
 His $5,015,735 portfolio value outpaced all the other contenders.
 He was also the winner of a brand-new, limited-production, 2006 Maserati GranSport.